/

 Do I need to supply Digital Survey Geometry in SPEAR to support an ePlan application?

-No, the Digital Survey Geometry (DSG) requirement is not applicable to ePlan applications in SPEAR, as the ePlan contains the necessary information to update Vicmap Property and the Digital Cadastre.
+No, the Digital Survey Geometry (DSG) requirement is not applicable to ePlan applications in SPEAR, as the ePlan contains the necessary information to update Vicmap Property and the digital cadastre.

 Can the SCFF layering structure be changed / modified?

-Layer names in the SCFF must not be changed.
-Not adhering to the layer names will result in an invalid SCFF.
-Other changes to the layer structure are not recommended as they may result in validation issues.
 There is provision to include additional layers to the CAD file, however these should be used for internal purposes only, as they will not be validated and will not be shown on the final ePlan.
-Layer colour, linetype, lineweight, etc. can be modified to suit surveyor's preference.
+Layer colour, linetype, lineweight, etc. can be modified to suit the surveyor's preference.

 What software do I need to produce an SCFF / ePlan?